zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide100Virtual.md

 ### **STEP 1**: Open a Terminal Window and Clone GIT Repository

-**While still connected to the Client Image using VNC Viewer**, complete the following step to clone the GIT Repository.
+**In the VirtualBox Client Image**, complete the following step to clone the GIT Repository.

   - Right-click on the Desktop and select ```Open Terminal```